 - Medical and Surgical Emergencies

 - Final Thesis

 Tuition fees are calculated individually according to the ISEE (Equivalent Economic Status Indicator).
-ISEE is a criterion used to evaluate the family’s economic status, also used at all public universities in Italy.
-Therefore, annual tuition fees range from 158 € to 3500 €, depending on many factors (parents’ income, full/part-time studies, etc.).
+ISEE is a criterion used to evaluate the family’s economic status of students, also used at all public universities in Italy.
+Therefore, annual tuition fees range from 158 € to 3500 €, depending on many factors (parents’ income, full/part-time studies and etc.).

 You can look at our “Tuition Fee for Medical School in Italy” article for detailed information.

 You can look at our “Admission Requirements for Medical Schools in Italy” article for detailed information.